 - Two New Stock Picks Every Month!

-Fool contributor Andrew Walker has no position in any stock mentioned.
+Fool contributor Matt Smith has no position in any of the stocks mentioned.
+The Motley Fool recommends BANK OF NOVA SCOTIA.
 Bank of Nova Scotia is a recommendation of Stock Advisor Canada.

 The Motley Fool’s purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool Canada’s free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 Motley Fool Canada 2019